Sustainability

 • When necessary, only organic non-synthetic fertilizer is used in order to eliminate toxic nitrogen pollution and harmful run-off.

 • Irrigation systems are connected to weather sensors which shut off usage when rainfall is present or temperature is low.
+Water meters monitor all water features.

 • In development of new gardens, waterwise landscaping and a drought-tolerant plant selection are implemented.